biancamika/digital-garden/content/Atlas/Projects/AI-Enabled Design Futuring.md

 ###### Methodology

-- Intro pargaraph...research question
-	- We will first be conducting an exploratory study primarily aimed at answering our research question: How can generative AI best support the design futuring process?
+We will be conducting a pilot study primarily aimed at answering our research question: **How can generative AI best support the design futuring process?**

-- Participants
+**Participants**
-	- We will be recruiting five participants: computer science students working at a university research laboratory in the Philippines.
-They are expected to already be familiar with using generative AI tools (e.g. ChatGPT, Dall-E)
+Through convenience sampling, we will be recruiting five participants: computer science students working at a university research laboratory in the Philippines.
+Given their technical background, they are expected to already be familiar with using generative AI tools (e.g. ChatGPT, Dall-E).
+They should also be currently working on a research project, since they will be required to explore it in the pilot study.

-	- Convenience sampling
-- Pilot Study Design (a.k.a.
-Tools and Procedure)
-	- Based on part of Ivanov et. al's design futuring sprint
-	- Workshop parts:
-		- Introduction:
-		- Participants fill up template describing area of study
-		- Participants will then generate scenes for 6 prompts
-			- Task-specific examples provided: impact prompts, researcher's area of study
-		- Post-Workshop Survey:
-- Data Collection and Analysis
-	- After the workshop is completed, the participants will be interviewed
-	- To BLANK, we will be conducting a thematic analysis of
+**Study Design**
+The participants will go through a 90-120 minute workshop based on the first day of Ivanov et. al's design futuring sprint.
+We will be using a within-subjects design where all participants do the activities on their own, and then try doing the same activities with the help of generative AI.
+The workshop will consist  of the following parts:

+- **Introduction:** The workshop facilitator will give a participants an overview of the workshop.
+Then, the participants will be shown guidelines on prompt engineering, to help them with the upcoming workshop activities.
+- **Research Review:** The participants will write about their area of study, using the canvas template from Ivanov et. al's workbook (Figure 1).
+Then, after writing their own answers, the participants will use ChatGPT 4 to answer each section in the canvas.
+Answers written by both the participants and ChatGPT will be placed beside each other for easy comparison.
+- **Generating Exercise:** Once they have an overview of their domain, the participants will use DALL-E 3 to generate fictional depictions of the future, in response to six prompts (Figure 2).
+After generating images on their own, the participants will refer ChatGPT 4 as an industry expert, asking it how it would answer those prompts.
+These prompts would then be translated into images with ChatGPT 4.
+Similar to the previous activity, images made by descriptions from both the participants and ChatGPT will be placed beside each other for easy comparison.
+- **Focus Group Discussion:** After a short break, the facilitator will interview the participants about their experience with design futuring, and how generative AI affected this.

+**Documentation and Analysis**
+The workshop will take place remotely via Zoom, allowing for easy recording.
+We will be using a shared Figjam whiteboard throughout the whole workshop; all prompts and outputs (i.e. answers, images) will be placed here.
+To evaluate the participants' experience with generative AI, we will be transcribing and conducting a thematic analysis of the FGD.

 - https://ai.torchbox.com/thinking/2023-06-16-generative-ai-powerful-tools-to-imagine-explore-better-futures

-- [[Cards/Research through Design|Research through Design]] + [[Cards/Speculative design|Speculative design]] could help us understand how to develop systems for the future
+###### Limitations and Future Work

 - explore how AI-enabled design futuring works for different groups. how national and cultural demographics (e.g. WEIRD) influence aesthetics. what do people consider positive and negative?
 	- can tie in how to make AI adaptable? and less biased?